-The consolidated entity is able to control the timing of the reversal of the temporary differences associated with investments in subsidiaries as of December 31, 2022 and 2021.
+The Group is able to control the timing of the reversal of the temporary differences associated with investments in subsidiaries as of December 31, 2023 and 2022.
 Also, management considers it probable that the temporary differences will not reverse in the foreseeable future.
 Hence, such temporary differences are not recognized under deferred tax liabilities.
 Details are as follows:

-December 31, December 31,
+D ecember 31, December 31,

-2022 2021
+2023 2022

-Unrecognized deferred tax liabilities \$ 2,073,592 1,408,666
+\$ 2,138,454 2,073,592